-Numerous studies have shown virtually no link between the stock market and economic growth over the long-term.
+Numerous studies have shown virtually no link between the stock market and economic growth over the long term.

-For example, the correlation between annual changes in real (or inflation-adjusted) gross domestic product and annual real returns for the S&P 500, including dividends, was 0.09 from 1930 to 2019.
+For example, the correlation between annual changes in real (or inflation-adjusted) gross domestic product and real annual returns for the S&P 500, including dividends, was 0.09 from 1930 to 2019.

 What this means is that there’s virtually no correlation between the two.